notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 ## 🕹 Rendering Alert Options
 After the user successfully authorizes, fetch the newly created user data from Notifi using the `fetchData()` hook.
 This returns the [type `ClientData`](https://notifi-network.github.io/notifi-sdk-ts/modules.html#ClientData).

 In our simplest use case, the user will have 1 entry in the `sources` array, which will be based on their connected wallet address.
-More about the [`Source` type here](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Source);
+More about the [`Source` type here](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Source).
+Use the id of the source when creating the alert later on.
 ```
 const {fetchData} = notifiClient;
 const data = fetchData();